cerdiqh/WhatsApp-Security-Scanner-Pro/APP_REVIEW.md

 ## 🎯 **CONCLUSION**

-The WhatsApp Security Scanner Pro is a **well-architected, feature-rich application** that demonstrates excellent development practices.
+The ScamBuster is a **well-architected, feature-rich application** that demonstrates excellent development practices.
 The core functionality is solid, the UI is modern and user-friendly, and the security features are comprehensive.

 **Key Strengths:**
 - Comprehensive feature set